benmvp/slides/2017/forwardjs/react-exposed.md

 - This is intentional
 - Not to show off, but to expose you to new syntax
 - Might learn some ES6 along the way
+- These are stateless functions written w/ arrow functions
 - First problem: If you're coming from a templating background like Handlebars you may try to use JSX like this
 - You know you want to stick the contents of `PageBody` in `Page`